Marwahin

-Marwahin (مروحين; Marwāḩīn) is a municipality in Lebanon, on its border with Israel.
+Marwahin (مروحين) is a municipality in Lebanon, on its border with Israel.

 Etymology

 According to E. H. Palmer, the name comes either from: [..] "a place where the wind blows, effacing the traces of dwellings,' or from [..] "a fan".

 History

 In 1875, Victor Guérin found here many ruins, with some Bedouin camping among the ruins.

 In 1881, the PEF's Survey of Western Palestine (SWP) found here: "Traces of ruins, one tomb with fourteen loculi, three cisterns, and one olive-press."

 Modern era

 On 31 March 1993 an Israeli tank was destroyed and its crew killed in an ambush near Marwahin.
 The DFLP claimed responsibility for the attack.
 Two weeks later, 13 April, a further three Israeli soldiers were killed in the security zone.